tensorlayer/SRGAN/README.md

 ## Super Resolution Examples

-We run this script under [TensorFlow](https://www.tensorflow.org) 1.2 and the self-contained [TensorLayer](https://github.com/tensorlayer/tensorlayer) 1.8.0.
-If you got error, you may need to update TensorLayer.
+We run this script under [TensorFlow](https://www.tensorflow.org) 1.2 and the [TensorLayer](https://github.com/tensorlayer/tensorlayer) 1.8.0.

 <!---
 ⚠️ This repo will be merged into [tensorlayer](https://github.com/zsdonghao/tensorlayer) soon.